osism/ansible-collection-services/roles/netdata/README.rst

 .. zuul:rolevar:: netdata_update_every
    :default: 5

-Intervall in seconds how often netdata should update the data
+Interval in seconds how often netdata should update the data

+.. zuul:rolevar:: netdata_page_cache_size
+   :default: 128

+Memory for metrics storage, in MiB

+.. zuul:rolevar:: netdata_accept_a_streaming_request_every_seconds
+   :default: 1

+Limit on how often a parent node will accept streaming requests from its child nodes

 .. zuul:rolevar:: netdata_default_history
    :default: 3600